DanTulovsky/Groot/depend/BehaviorTree.CPP/docs/MigrationGuide.md

 to redesign the feature.

-In my opinion, the two main building blocks of BehaviorTree.CPP, the `SequenceNode` and the `FallbackNode` have a very high astonishment factor, because they are __"reactive"__.
+In my opinion, the two main building blocks of BehaviorTree.CPP, the `SequenceNode` and the `SelectorNode` have a very high astonishment factor, because they are __"reactive"__.

 By "reactive" we mean that: